thecarp/dactyl-keyboard/doc/options-main.md

 The ISO metric diameter of the fastener.

+##### Section <a id="mcu-support-lock-plate">`plate`</a>

+In the lock, the MCU PCBA sits on a plate, as part of the fixture.
+This plate is named by analogy with a door lock.
+The feature looks more like a bed for the PCB, though it is typically more narrow than the PCB.

+###### Parameter <a id="mcu-support-lock-plate-clearance">`clearance`</a>

+The height of the plate, in mm, growing onto and displacing the back of the PCB.

+When the PCB is anchored along a straight wall (typically the rear housing), this feature adds space between the wall and the PCB’s through-holes, so it should be roughly matched to the length of wire overshoot through the PCB.

 ##### Section <a id="mcu-support-lock-socket">`socket`</a>

 A housing around the USB connector on the MCU PCBA.